-Blackstone employed a similar approach in analyzing the "persons capable of committing crimes".42 He found that those who suffer from a "defect of will" cannot be held responsible for acts that would otherwise be prosecuted as crimes, and identified six different "defects of will", only two of which are relevant to this discussion.43 The first of the relevant defects is "infancy, . . . which is a defect of the understanding."44 The second relevant defect arises "from a defective . . . understanding . . . in an idiot or a lunatic."45 Blackstone's analysis of why these defects excuse criminal liability is similar to Gray's analysis of the role they play in defining a "legal person."46 guilt of crimes. . . .
+Blackstone employed a similar approach in analyzing the "persons capable of committing crimes".
+He found that those who suffer from a "defect of will" cannot be held responsible for acts that would otherwise be prosecuted as crimes, and identified six different "defects of will", only two of which are relevant to this discussion.
+The first of the relevant defects is "infancy, . . . which is a defect of the understanding."
+The second relevant defect arises "from a defective . . . understanding . . . in an idiot or a lunatic."
+Blackstone's analysis of why these defects excuse criminal liability is similar to Gray's analysis of the role they play in defining a "legal person."

+At common law, "idiots" (and "lunatics") could not be prosecuted for crimes they committed.
+Both constituted a "deficiency in will" that excused the person from the guilt of crimes. . . .
 [I]diots and lunatics are not chargeable for their own acts, if committed when under these incapacities. . . .
-[A] total idiocy, or absolute insanity, excuses from the guilt, and of course from the punishment, of any criminal action committed under such deprivation of the senses. . . .48
+[A] total idiocy, or absolute insanity, excuses from the guilt, and of course from the punishment, of any criminal action committed under such deprivation of the senses. . . .

-At common law, "idiots" (and "lunatics") could not be prosecuted for crimes they committed.47 Both constituted a "deficiency in will" that excused the person from the

-44Id. at 22 (emphasis in the original).
+Id. at 22 (emphasis in the original).
 For more on this from another English lawyer, see James Fitzjames Stephen, 2 A History of the Criminal Law of England 97-99 (1883).

-454 William Blackstone, Commentaries On The Laws Of England at 24 (emphasis in the original).
+4 William Blackstone, Commentaries On The Laws Of England at 24 (emphasis in the original).
 See also James Fitzjames Stephen, 2 A History of the Criminal Law of England, supra note 44, at 149-165 (madness).
 "Idiocy" was understood to be "'a defect of understanding from the moment of birth,' in contrast to lunacy, which was 'a partial derangement of the intellectual faculties, the senses returning at uncertain intervals."
 Penry v.
 Lynaugh, 492 U.S. 303, 331 (1989), abrogated by Atkins v.
 Virginia, 536 U.S. 304 (2002) (quoting 1 William Hawkins, Pleas of the Crown 1-2 (7th ed.
 1795)).

-464 William Blackstone, Commentaries On The Laws Of England at 22-25.
+4 William Blackstone, Commentaries On The Laws Of England at 22-25.
 Blackstone's contemporaries approached these issues in a similar matter.
 See, e.g., 1 William Hawkins, Pleas of the Crown, supra note 45 at 1-2 ("[T]hose who are under a natural disability of distinguishing between good and evil, as . . . ideots, and lunaticks are not punishable by any criminal prosecution whatsoever").

-47See, e.g., 4 William Blackstone, Commentaries On The Laws Of England at 2-25.
+See, e.g., 4 William Blackstone, Commentaries On The Laws Of England at 2-25.
 See also Penry v.
 Lynaugh, supra note 45 at 331.

-484 William Blackstone, Commentaries On The Laws Of England at 24.
+4 William Blackstone, Commentaries On The Laws Of England at 24.
 See also James Fitzjames Stephen, 2 A History of the Criminal Law of England, supra note 44, at 149-165.

-424 William Blackstone, Commentaries On The Laws Of England at 20-21.
+&lt;sup>424 William Blackstone, Commentaries On The Laws Of England at 20-21.

 As the Supreme Court explained in Penry v.
 Lynaugh, the common law prohibition against punishing 'idiots' and 'lunatics' for criminal acts was the precursor of the insanity defense, which today generally includes 'mental defect' as well as 'mental disease' as part of the legal definition of insanity.
 See, e.g., American Law Institute, Model Penal Code § 4.01, p.
-61 (1985) ('A person is not responsible for criminal conduct if at the time of such conduct as a result of mental disease or defect he lacks substantial capacity either to appreciate the criminality . . . of his conduct or to conform his conduct to the requirements of law'). . . .49
+61 (1985) ('A person is not responsible for criminal conduct if at the time of such conduct as a result of mental disease or defect he lacks substantial capacity either to appreciate the criminality . . . of his conduct or to conform his conduct to the requirements of law'). . . .